How Noticing Your Students Outside Class Can Make a Profound Difference

 Whether you’re a teacher, a facilitator, or a supportive peer, look for these types of moments to turn in:

-Moment: Frustration.
-Turn in with Empathy.
+Frustration: Turn in with Empathy.

 We all experience frustration when we’re trying to learn a new skill.
 Taking a moment to let someone know that you have struggled in your learning, and still do, can help them know they are not unusual or alone on the difficult parts of the journey.

-Moment: Interest.
-Turn in with Passion.
+Interest: Turn in with Passion.

 When someone shows a genuine interest in something take a moment to add a little fuel to their fire.
 These are great moments to give them a little challenge, show them something a bit extra, or give them something new to practice at home.
 Be mindful to not overdo it.
 Remember it’s *their* interest you want to stoke—be sure not to smother them with your own exuberance.

-Moment: Intrigue.
-Turn in with Sharing.
+Intrigue: Turn in with Sharing.

 New students are often intrigued with where this art goes down the road.
 There are tons of sexy moves that you don’t get to learn in the beginning but often have a hunger to try out.
 A good teacher supports this interest and doesn’t withhold knowledge.
 I don’t believe there should be any secret techniques.
 I’ll share “advanced” techniques with new students and then advise them on the fundamentals that they best need to develop to truly get good in their practice now.

-Moment: Despair.
-Turn in with Presence.
+Despair: Turn in with Presence.

 If a student is going down a psychological hole, you can’t chase in after them.
 Let them know that you’re there, available, and that you have struggled too.
 Let them know you’re close and give them the space to seek you out.
 We honour our students by offering them support but also allowing them to be in charge of their own journey.

 I’d love to hear stories from others about meaningful moments that an observant teacher, mentor, or peer has brought to their lives.
-Please share them in the comments.